WHAT'S FOR LUNCH AT DARTMOUTH?

 TBHQ is what the Ingredient Inspector terms an ‘Acronym Ingredient’ which represents the Chemical Preservative, Tertiary (Tert) Butylhydroquinone.
 Acronym Ingredients always represent complex man-made chemical creations, yet appear innocuous in their simple depiction.

-SOMETHING ON THE SIDES: Below are three common side dishes available at Dartmouth >> French Fries, Pita Bread Chip and Tempura Fried Pickles.
+Following are three items available at Dartmouth >> Shoestring Fries, Pita Bread Chips and a Hot Dog Bun.
 They all contain Added Sugar(s), Chemical Preservatives and numerous ingredients Not In Kitchen.

 PRESERVATIVES ARE PERVASIVE: In addition to numerous Added Sugars, there are multiple Chemical Preservatives available for Lunch at Dartmouth.

-In addition to the TBHQ, we see another Acronym Ingredient >> Calcium Disodium EDTA.
-EDTA stands for Ethylenediaminetetraacetic Acid, which is also a Chemical Preservative.
+Below we see another Acronym Ingredient >> Calcium Disodium EDTA.
+EDTA stands for Ethylenediaminetetraacetic Acid, which is an FDA-recognized Chemical Preservative.

 Q: How does Dartmouth expect their exceptional students to have maximum learning capabilities when they are being offered suboptimal food selections which do not enable exceptional brain health?